AristideBH/coulisse-svelte/src/routes/docs/+page.md

 </div>
 ```

-Note that we're passing a position to the array.
-Please make sure you're incrementing them properly.
+> Note that we're passing a position to the array when binding elements.
+Please make sure you are incrementing them properly.

-You can pass as many poulies as you like !

 ## Options